 The promise of open science lies in its potential to democratise knowledge, breaking down barriers related to funding, language, and geography.
 The vision is compelling – free access to published scientific papers, the ability to leverage datasets generated by others, fostering collaborations, and fueling innovations for all.
 However, despite the laudable aspirations, realising this vision has proven to be a formidable challenge.

 While dedicated individuals, both within and outside academia, are actively engaged in making this happen, systemic change is a slow and complex process.
 Only a handful of institutions currently incentivise open science practices, and governmental support is only beginning to materialise in certain parts of the world.
 However, the question is no longer "if" but "when" this transformation will occur.

 Crucially, anyone including you can contribute to the open science movement at any time, becoming an integral part of this transformative process.
-Countless opportunities and resources are available, ranging from guidance offered by local university librarians to virtual communities connecting individuals globally.One such community is Agape.
-A community rooted in the spirit of open science, with a focus on PhD students and early career researchers, while remaining inclusive to all.
+Countless opportunities and resources are available, ranging from guidance offered by local university librarians to virtual communities connecting individuals globally.
+Finally, it enhances the reproducibility of scientific findings, ensuring the reliability and validity of research outcomes.

+For early career researchers, embracing open science principles can be a catalyst for career growth.
+Openness in sharing data, methodologies, and findings not only contributes to the advancement of science but also enhances visibility within the scientific community.
+Open science encourages interdisciplinary works, breaking down barriers between disciplines and fostering holistic approaches to scientific inquiries.
+Open science fosters collaboration, allowing emerging researchers to connect with peers, mentors, and experts worldwide, thereby broadening their networks and exposure to diverse perspectives.One such community is Agape.
+A community rooted in the spirit of open science, primarily focusing on PhD students and early career researchers while remaining inclusive and welcoming to anyone interested in contributing to and learning about open science principles. .
 The genesis of Agape can be traced back to early 2022 when a group of open science-curious students met during the Horizon 2020-financed Opening Doors course.
 What began as a collaboration on an assignment evolved into something more significant – an initiative to create a Massive Open Online Course (MOOC) introducing open science concepts to their peers.

-Operating under the ethos of "by PhDs for PhDs," the contributors chose topics aligned with their research or expertise, resulting in a diverse and inclusive course.
+Operating under the ethos of "by PhDs for PhDs," the contributors with diverse background chose topics aligned with their research or expertise, resulting in a diverse and inclusive course.
 The collaborative effort, though time-consuming, yielded a wealth of perspectives.
 Published in February 2023, the course and its associated templates marked a milestone in Agape's journey.

 Buoyed by the positive experience, the collaborators decided to continue their partnership, establishing a community focused on safe and inclusive open science practices.
 Agape's mission is to provide a space where everyone can learn, exchange opinions, and share experiences in the realm of open science.

 Agape acknowledges that navigating the expansive landscape of open science can be overwhelming and intimidating.
+For beginners, the vast array of open science resources might feel overwhelming.
+While these resources offer limitless opportunities, the lack of curation can be daunting.
+Often, these materials aren't specifically designed or organised for graduate students or newcomers to the research field.
+This absence of guidance can make the path into open science feel like navigating unexplored territory.

-While many educators possess in-depth knowledge in specific areas, they might not fully grasp the challenges faced by students.
-The Agape community, therefore, emerges as a support system, offering a peer-driven approach where individuals can embark on the open science journey accompanied by those who recently experienced similar struggles or confusions.
+Moreover, academic mentors, while proficient in their specialised domains, might themselves be novices in open science practices.
+Consequently, this poses a challenge, particularly for doctoral candidates who may not have received the necessary guidance.
+The Agape community, therefore, emerges as a support system, offering a peer-driven approach where individuals can embark on the open science journey accompanied by those who recently experienced similar struggles or apprehensions.